austin-thesing/GitCommitGenius/README.md

 ## Release Notes

+### 0.0.4

+- Added premium tier with Stripe integration
+- Implemented commit history analysis for premium users
+- Updated to use GPT-4 for premium users

-### 0.0.1
+### 0.0.3

-Initial release of Git Commit Summarizer
+- Added support for analyzing commit history and suggesting related changes

 ### 0.0.2

 - Added support for customizable summary styles
 - Implemented option to choose between OpenAI and Cloudflare-compatible models for summary generation

+### 0.0.1

+Initial release of Git Commit Summarizer

 ---